TOUR HIGHLIGHTS

 Explore Strokestown Park House and Famine Museum, learning about the Great Famine and the Irish emigration it triggered.

-Explore the Ulster Museum for insights into the region’s political history and its connection to Irish emigration.
+Visit Londonderry, connecting you to the history of Irish and Ulster-Scots migration.
 Learn about the Ulster-Scots migration and its influence on Irish-American communities.

 Marvel at the geological wonder of the Giant’s Causeway, a UNESCO World Heritage Site.